hitbtc-com/hitbtc-api/README.md

 **Notification snapshot**

-Message contains a full snapshot of order book.
+Message contains a full snapshot of the order book.

 Method: **snapshotOrderbook**